The Killian Curse: Mechanical Demon/Giant Moth

 It starts with the pupils of room 21 having an "apoplectic vision" of Killian destroying Killian High whilst in the first assembly.
-Jack challenges Killian, saying it is just a dream but is overpowered.
+Jack challenges Killian, saying it is just a dream, but is overpowered.
 Killian then says that they will all be experiencing the curse for another year, with one of them helping him.
 They all reawaken to be placed back in room 21.
 The Principal also has them sign a contract to say that they will not talk of the curse for that year before introducing Billie, an exchange student from America who is automatically under suspicion.
 Jack puts in a buddy system so that Killian will not get anyone on their own.

-Byron – Byron is challenged by Killian and a Mechanical Demon to a skateboarding challenge for his soul.
+Byron – Byron is challenged by Killian and a mechanical demon to a skateboarding challenge for his soul.
 They use Jen as a motivator by locking her in a cage.
-While she escaped, he was taken.
-"21" was found on a dollar sign tag.
+While she escapes, he is taken.
+"21" is found on a dollar sign tag.

-Celia and Jack – She attempts to defeat a giant moth demon by getting all the kids in Room 21 to attack it, but the traitor turns on a torch in Celia's eyes and the moth takes Celia's soul.
-Jack hits it a few times then the traitor turns on the torch again this time in Jack's eyes.
-Then the moth takes Jack's soul.
+Celia and Jack – She attempts to defeat a giant moth demon by getting all the kids in Room 21 to attack it, but the Traitor turns on a torch in Celia's eyes and the moth takes Celia's soul.
+Jack hits it a few times, then the Traitor turns on the torch again this time in Jack's eyes.
+The moth then takes Jack's soul.
 Owen beats it.
-Later on Billie comes holding a flashlight and everyone thinks that Billie must be the Traitor.
+Later on, Billie comes holding a flashlight, leading her to get the blame for the Traitor's misdeeds.
 "21" was found on a page on Celia's textbook.